apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-operator.md

 doris-operator-866bd449bb-zl5mr   1/1     Running   0          18m
 ```

-### Network-isolated from github
+### Deploying in an Isolated Network
-If your deployment environment is isolated from GitHub, download the necessary resources on a machine with GitHub access, then transfer them to the target environment.
+If the deployment environment cannot access GitHub or Docker Hub, prepare the required files and images in a connected environment and transfer them to the target environment.

 #### Apply doris operator resource definitions
 1. On a machine with GitHub access, download the resource definitions: